-I am thankful that I had the opportunity to help anyone, much less the great chance to help Roselle Como.
+I am thankful that I had the opportunity to help anyone, much less the great chance to help Miss Roselle Como.
 Three days later I got a wonderful thank you card signed by Roselle and Perry.
-Still have it.
+I still have it.

-Perry and I have done several NBC TV Specials as well as he would always what me on tour with his big band to mix.
-That band kicked XXXX.
-I miss him so.
+Perry and I have done several NBC TV Specials as well as he would always want me to mix on tour with his big band.
+That band was incredible.
+I miss Mr. Como so much.
 Perry lived in Jupiter, Florida for 40 years.
 Perry liked it a whole lot more than his native Pennsylvania where he was a barber.
-That’s right.
 My mother loved Perry and Dick Van Dyke.
 Perry would give mother a call sometimes when we were on tour.
 He made her day.
-Man what a great person Perry Come was and is.
+My wonder, what a great person Perry Come was and is.

-I hope you may get some enjoyment or an uplifting feeling from this story.
-My Daddy used to say; ”Boy, I know you don’t ever lie, because nobody could make something like this up”.
+I hope you may receive some enjoyment or an uplifting feeling from this story.
+My Daddy used to say; ”Boy, I know you don’t ever fib, because nobody could make up something like this."